 Institutional Aid

 Institutional awards are only given for a maximum of four years (eight semesters).
+Students are not eligible to receive additional merit-based awards after obtaining a bachelor's degree for additional undergraduate degrees.
 Institutional awards and/or assistance of any type may be subject to reduction if the total of all institutional aid exceeds the total cost of tuition and fees charged to the student account.

 Need-Based Aid